 When determining the annual income of a household, the grantee must refer to the standards for calculating income per 24 CFR 5.609 and the HUD Handbook 4350.3, REV-1, Chapter 5.
-Current ESG Income Limits can be found on HUD's website here, which can also be accessed through MHDC's website.
+Current ESG Income Limits can be found on HUD's website here.
+Grantees may use HUD's free online Income Eligibility Calculator to help ensure accurate income calculations for their program participants.